Recording Studio Users' Guide

 9 - ADAMs stereo - bus 1&2 feed ADAM A77x stereo.

 For headphone output on ADAM presets, desired channels must be sent to "Stereo" as well as busses 1&2.
+Their level will be set by the Stereo fader - the speakers can be turned off with the monitor rotary control.

 Laptops can be connected to the DM-2000 through the Rapco Iti-100 laptop interface.
 The 1/8" TRS jack plugs into the headphone/line output and connects to channels 23 and 24 line inputs on the DM-2000.